We are committed to transforming our culture, and ensuring that our community are supported to work, study and volunteer in a safe environment.

 KPMG Australia conducted a review of relevant policies and procedures and facilitated a consultation program focused on gaining insight into how the University's policies, procedures and processes relating to sexual assault and sexual harassment are applied, and the lived experience of interacting with them.

-KPMG Australia has now delivered its final report, which the University is releasing in full.
+KPMG Australia delivered its final report in June 2021, which the University released in full.
 The report contains 22 recommendations, and the University has accepted all of them.

 We acknowledge that the impacts and experience of sexual assault and sexual harassment can be far reaching.
 Please be assured that support is available to assist.